cristiano-mhpc/P1.5_parallel_2025_My_version/fftw/profiling/README.md

 ### Profiling using `perf` with Flame Graphs for visualization<img src="https://raw.githubusercontent.com/PokeAPI/sprites/master/sprites/pokemon/78.png" width="50" style="display:inline; vertical-align:middle;">

+- In performance analysis, one of the routine task is to determine why CPU is busy.
+To answer this question do a profiling of stack traces.

+- Profile by sampling at a fixed rate
+   - coarse but effective to see which code paths are hot.

+- It works by doing a timed iterrupt that collects the current program counter, function address, stack traces and translate this into something human readable.

+- `perf record` command can capture populations stack traces with the (`-g`) option enabled.

+- `perf report` summarize hundreds of stack trace samples as text.
+Similar code paths are coalesed and summary is shown as a tree graph.
+Can be very daunting to read or difficult to comprehend.

+- Enter Flame graphs

+- a tool for visualiazing stack traces and breakdown execution time in profiled applications.

 - We use Flame graphs to visualize profiling data collected by a profiler such as `perf`.
 Flame graphs help identify performance bottlenecks in applications by displaying stack traces in a visually intuitive manner.

+- `x`- axis shows the stack profile population, sorted alphabetically.
+- `y`- axis shows the stack depth.
+- each reactangle represents a stack frame.
+- the wider a stack frame the more often it was present on in the stacks.
+- top edge shows whats on the CPU and beneath it is its ancestry.

 What we need:
 1. A linux environment (Leonardo, local machine running on Linux, etc.)